-I was born in 1973 and grew up in the countryside of Friesland (Northern province of the Netherlands), where my parents still own a farm.
+I was born in 1973 and grew up in the countryside of Friesland (Northern province of the Netherlands).
 Nowadays I enjoy living in the small village of Hoevelaken.

-I regularly visit my parents, which brings back good memories of my childhood.
+I regularly visit my parents in Friesland, which brings back good memories of my childhood.
 They taught me the love and respect for animals and old materials.
 I think my paintings are a result of fond memories from these times also.

 In the early 90’s I started the study of ‘Presentation’ (window-dressing, decoration and stand design) at the creative art school ‘Cibap’ in the city of Zwolle, where I received my diploma.
 After that I spent the next 1 1/2 year following a course on ‘Painting and Illustration’ at the ‘School of Arts Minerva’ in the city of Groningen.